 Proposed SEA objective Appraisal prompts Will the policy protect or enhance open areas outside the town centre?
 SEA 7: To retain and enhance the factors which Does the policy protect, employment are conducive to wealth creation, including opportunities in plan area? personal creativity and attractiveness to Does the policy encourage or deliver more investors employment opportunities in accessible locations?
 SEA 8: To diversify the local economy Does the policy assist in diversifying the local economy in Malton and Norton?
 SEA 9: To protect and enhance biodiversity in Does the policy protect or enhance the River the River Derwent SAC and SSSI Derwent SAC and SSSI?
 Does the policy protect or enhance protected flora and fauna?
-Does the policy provide opportunities for provision of green infrastructure including CEA 10.
-To projecto and each access the same lite linking in with existing green infrastructure?
-SEA 10: To maintain and enhance the quality What impact would this policy have on the and character of the landscape Visually Important Undeveloped Areas in the SEA 11: Deduce long distance commuting and plan area?
-Would this policy opcourage people to walk and SEA 11: Reduce long distance commuting and congestion by reducing the need to travel.
-Would this policy encourage people to walk and cycle rather than travel by car?
+Does the policy provide opportunities for provision of green infrastructure including linking in with existing green infrastructure?
+SEA 10: To maintain and enhance the quality What impact would this policy have on the and character of the landscape Visually Important Undeveloped Areas in the plan area?
+SEA 11: Reduce long distance commuting and Would this policy encourage people to walk and congestion by reducing the need to travel. cycle rather than travel by car?
 Would this policy lead to highway impacts that would require highway mitigation measures?
 Will the policy protect or enhance access to public rights of way?
 SEA 12: To ensure future development is Does the policy lead to development in areas at resilient to climate change such as risk of flooding e.g. within the Flood Zone 3 or b development is not vulnerable to flooding, or or within the rapid inundation zone? will increase the risk of flooding elsewhere Does the policy lead to increases in flood risk to people and property in the plan area?
-SEA 13: To conserve and where appropriate Does the policy conserve or enhance the enhance the historical and cultural significance of the designated heritage asset? environment.
+SEA 13: To conserve and where appropriate Does the policy conserve or enhance the enhance the significance of the historical and significance of the designated heritage asset? cultural environment.
 Does the policy conserve or enhance the significance of the non-designated heritage assets?
 SEA 14: To encourage the use of renewable Does the policy facilitate the delivery of resources and the development of renewable renewable energy schemes? energy sources within Malton and Norton SEA 15: To make the most efficient use of land Does the policy focus development towards previously developed land.
 Does the policy focus on maximising efficient uses of land?